Firefox Tweak Guide

 [Page 5] Firefox Settings (Pt.2)

-Tracking: New to Firefox 21.0, this feature was first introduced in Firefox 4.0, and was then moved from the Advanced section of the Options to the Privacy section to make it more prominent.
-Basically, some sites track your browsing behaviour for advertising purposes for example.
-This is primarily done by third party advertisers on a site.
-There are three available options here.
+Tracking: Some sites track your browsing, done primarily by third party advertisers on the site.
+There are three available options here if you want to attempt to control this behavior.
 If the 'Tell sites that I do not want to be tracked' option is ticked, it informs websites that you do not want your browsing behavior to be tracked while visiting them.
 If you wish to be tracked, select 'Tell sites that I want to be tracked'.
-Complying with your request not to be tracked is entirely voluntary, so selecting the option to not be tracked does not actually force websites to stop tracking you if they wish to keep doing so.
-Note that blocking tracking will not disable cookies or other stored site preferences, login details, etc. As of Firefox 21.0, a third option 'Do not tell sites anything about my tracking preferences' has been added, so that if for some reason you don't want to reveal any particular preference for tracking, you can select this option instead.
+A third 'Do not tell sites anything about my tracking preferences' option is also available so that if for some reason you don't want to reveal any particular preference for tracking, you can do so.
+Complying with your request not to be tracked is entirely voluntary, so selecting the option to not be tracked does not actually force websites or advertisers to stop tracking you if they wish to keep doing so.
+Note that blocking tracking will not disable cookies or other stored site preferences, login details, etc.

 Accept cookies from sites: Cookies are small files which are placed on your computer by various websites.
 These hold information which can be referred to by the website the next time you visit, such as any customizations you may have selected for that site, or your username for a forum, or which ads on a site you have already been shown.
 Cookies are mostly harmless, and often have legitimate uses, so blocking them altogether is not wise.
 Furthermore, some sites will not function correctly if their cookies are blocked.